ui-schema/ui-schema/packages/docs/src/content/docs/schema.md

 - `maxItems` max. number of items
 - `uniqueItems` all items must be of an unique value
 - `contains` one or more items needs to be valid against a sub-schema
-    - ❗ only checks some schema: everything [validateSchema](/docs/plugins#validateschema) supports
-    - ❗ no nested arrays support atm.
 - `items` restricts all items be valid against a sub-schema (one schema for all or tuples)
-    - ❗ in conditionals (`if`,`else`), only checks some schema: everything [validateSchema](/docs/plugins#validateschema) supports, no nested array schemas
     - nested schemas must be validated in render tree
         - supported by `ds-material`
         - supported by `isVirtual`/`VirtualWidgetRenderer`